 Conference of Scottish Local Dental Committees

 The annual Conference of Scottish Local Dental Committees brings together representatives of each active Local Dental Committee in Scotland to discuss policy and the concerns of the dental profession.
-In 2021 this event was virtual but in 2022 will be held on Friday 22 April 2022.

 This page is dedicated to the structure, remit and history of Local Dental Committees in Scotland and gives you information on how you could become involved.
 The event is organised by the Conference Agenda Committee (CAC).
 Find out more about CAC, its members and remit, here.

 The Role of the Conference of Scottish LDCs and the Conference Agenda Committee